A Beginner’s Guide to Strongman Competitions

 Step 4: Understand Competition Structure

-Strongman contests test you across multiple events in a single day—not one max lift.
+A strongman contest tests you across multiple events in a single day, not one max lift.
+Common demands include:

 • Pressing strength